 Antiseptic, antibacterial and extremely effective for helping to heal cuts and scrapes.

-Apart form it’s gorgeous fragrance peppermint infused olive oil cools and soothes aching joints and tired muscles.
+Apart from its gorgeous fragrance peppermint infused olive oil cools and soothes aching joints and tired muscles.

 A great healer for any form of damaged skin plus alleviates the pain from blisters and insect bites.

-Known for its uses in the kitchen Rosemary infused olive oil is incredible as a soother for aching muscles and joint pain and is a brilliant tonic for keeping your hair healthy and full bodied.
+Known for its uses in the kitchen Rosemary infused oil is incredible as a soother for aching muscles and joint pain and is a brilliant tonic for keeping your hair healthy and full-bodied.

-I hope you enjoyed the post.
-If you do try to make your own infused oils, or have additional suggestions or questions I would love to hear from you.
+I hope you enjoyed this post.
+If you make your own infused oils or have additional suggestions or questions I would love to hear from you.
 Please do leave a comment below or contact me directly by clicking here.